vlang-project/.github/profile/README.md

 # Vlang Project

-This is the organization for efforts surrounding the vlang compiler for NESL/VCODE.
+This is the organization for efforts surrounding the village compiler for NESL/VCODE.

 This work is part of the Constellation Project.